luxeengine/luxe-docs/docs/tutorial/scene-scripts.md

 Often when you create games, it can be convenient to have logic specific to an area of the game that doesn't leak into the game core systems.
-Like maybe there's a very specific set of rules or hardcoded behaviour for this one door in this one room, it can be good not to add that specific behaviour to the door system.
+Like maybe there's a very specific set of rules or hardcoded behaviour for this one door in this one room, and it can be good not to add that specific behaviour to the global door system.

 Instead, we can use a Scene Script, which is a Wren script that belongs to a specific scene.